Hi! I’m Travis. I’m a Philadelphia-based personal trainer, author, and PhD in Health & Rehabilitation Sciences.

 As a trainer, I’ve done it all: one-on-one training in a commercial gym, semi-private training in a boutique training studio, team training in a sports performance facility for young athletes, in-home training, and online training.
 Nowadays, I’m focusing my training time online, as it allows me to help the most people without geography as a barrier.

-When I’m not reading research, making infographics, or corresponding with online training clients, you can often find me at the rock gym.
-I’ve been bouldering for about four years and recently competed in my first adaptive bouldering competition!
+When I’m not reading research, making infographics, or corresponding with online training clients, you can often find me on my yoga mat or at the rock gym.
+I’ve been doing yoga for over 15 years, and I’ve been bouldering for four years.
+I recently competed in my first adaptive bouldering competition!

 Join Travis’s email list!